Poornachandra108/Reservation-Radar/README.md

-# Reservation Radar: Hotel Booking Cancellation Prediction
+# Reservation Radar: Hotel Booking Cancellation Prediction Using ML

 > A Machine Learning Approach to Predicting and Reducing Hotel Booking Cancellations